ADS Building & Remodeling

 • Performance Max as a default.
 Google's "set it and forget it" mode is great for ecommerce, dangerous for high-ticket services.
 It optimizes toward cheap clicks, not qualified leads.
 Search + LSA wins for ADS.

 • Heavy social-media production.
 Daily Instagram posts feel like marketing but produce <2% of leads in this category.
-A short, sharp Reels schedule (4/month) earns brand reach without burning the budget.
+A short, sharp image-post schedule (8/month, built from your project photos) earns brand reach without burning the budget.

 • Yelp / HomeAdvisor / Angi packages.
 Lead quality is poor and the same lead is sold to 3-5 competitors.
 LSA does the same job better and you keep the relationship.